MuhammadUsmanTahir10/AutoPilotJS/README.md

 # Class Car
 Constructor: Initializes the car with parameters like position, dimensions, control type, and maximum speed.

 Initialization: Sets up speed, acceleration, and the car’s orientation.
 The car can be controlled by AI, a human, or act as a dummy.

 Sensor and Neural Network Setup: Equips the car with a sensor for environment perception and a neural network for decision-making.

 Controls: Handles different control types (keyboard, AI, dummy).

 Update Method: Moves the car, updates its shape, and checks for collisions.
 Processes sensor data through the neural network for decision-making.

 Assess Damage: Checks for collisions with road borders or traffic.

 Create Polygon: Calculates the car’s position and shape.

 Move Method: Manages the car’s movement based on input controls, speed, and friction.

 Draw Method: Visualizes the car on the canvas, including the sensors if enabled.

-Learning and Adaptation
-The car learns continuously, capturing data each time it runs.
+Learning and Adaptation: The car learns continuously, capturing data each time it runs.
 Over time, it crashes less frequently as it learns from each attempt, just like real-world self-driving cars.
 The concept of Fleet Learning is incorporated, allowing the car to share data and insights with other simulated vehicles, creating a smarter, more adaptive system.

 # Getting Started
 To explore the code in detail, follow these steps:

 Clone the repository:

 git clone [your-repo-url]

 Open the project in your preferred code editor.